 Now, maybe something, maybe nothing.

-But again, it goes back to, I wonder if we are the creators of this phenomenon?
+But again, it goes back to, I wonder if we are the creators of this phenomenon.

-In my book on UFOs, I actually reproduce some lithographs, some old engravings from England in the 15th century, and I think it's Basel, Switzerland in the 17th century.
+In my book on UFOs, I actually reproduced some lithographs, some old engravings from England in the 15th century, and I think it's Basel, Switzerland in the 17th century, showing sightings of dragons flying across the sky.

 And this was recorded frequently throughout European history.